boxyhq/hacktoberfest-23/README.md

 ##  🚀 Hacktoberfest with BoxyHQ
 Welcome, let's kick off Hacktoberfest 2023 with a resounding celebration!

-The best way to celebrate and show your support is to star [our Jackson](https://github.com/boxyhq/jackson) repo 🙂
+The best way to celebrate Hacktoberfest with BoxyHQ and show your support is to ⭐ [our Jackson](https://github.com/boxyhq/jackson) repo. 🤩

  We've thoughtfully tagged numerous repository issues (see the list below) with `hacktoberfest`, and there are more exciting tags on the way.